ddhadho/ddhadho/README.md

-# Hi, I’m Omar Dhadho
+# Hi, I’m Omar Said

 I’m a software developer with interests in **backend systems, machine learning, and distributed applications**.
-I enjoy building real-world projects, learning by doing, and contributing to open-source.
+I enjoy building real-world projects and learning by doing.

 ---